ITDP/the-online-brt-planning-guide/README.md

 This project aims to make the guide more accessible and keep it up-to-date:

  - the guide is now available online in a website format that is easy to navigate
- - PDFs are also available to those that need to print them
+ - a PDF of the guide is available to those that need to print it
  - the online publication of updates is automatic
  - the entire history of the guide is kept with Git
  - revisions and contributions are easier with GitHub